KaanK026/SauNova./README.md

 STILL UNDER CONSTRUCTION

 Incoming Changes:
--Marketing/Advertisement video
+- Marketing/Advertisement video
--Video demostration of the app in use
+- Video demostration of the app in use

 Possible Changes:
 - RAG quality: top-k hit rate/MRR on a PDF-derived Q&A set; % answers citing retrieved docs; latency breakdown.